mrocklin/thesis/conclusion.md

 #### SymPy Matrix Expressions

 An extension of a computer algebra system to matrix algebra including both a general language and a robust inference system.
-This is the first such system to pose and answer questions about abstractly defined matrices.
+This system is the first to pose and answer questions about abstractly defined matrices.
 It serves as repository for commonly used theory of the style found in the popular Matrix Cookbook.
 We demonstrated the value of this theory in the creation of numerical computations.

 #### Computations

 A high level encapsulation of popular low-level libraries, particularly BLAS/LAPACK, MPI, and FFTW.
 This system lifts the de-facto scientific programming primitives to a level that is more accessible to non-expert users.
-It also serves as a high-level target to automated systems, encapsulating many of the simple decisions made in traditional compilation.
+It also serves as a high-level target for automated systems, encapsulating many of the simple decisions made in traditional compilation.

 #### Term, LogPy